Skip to main content

 6. Capstone Workshops

-The culminating experience of our program is the multi-week Capstone Workshop, an excellent opportunity for students to gain real-world experience aligned with a subject area of their choice.
-During the workshop, students will work under the supervision of an expert in their chosen field, putting their theoretical knowledge into practice.
+The culminating experience of our program is the multi-week Capstone Project, an excellent opportunity for students to gain real-world experience aligned with a subject area of their choice.
+During the workshop, students will apply their skills with the support of an expert in their chosen field, putting their theoretical knowledge into practice.

 Contacts